afry-recruitment/toll-calculator/README.md

 ### 3. The maximum fee for one day is 60 SEK

 ### 4. A vehicle should only be charged once an hour

-- Will calculate the TimeSpan difference between previous and current TollFee to determine

 ### 4.1 In the case of multiple fees in the same hour period, the highest one applies.